 When we obtain credit eligibility information about you from a credit reporting body, we may also seek publicly available information and information about any serious credit infringement that you may have committed.

-We may disclose your credit-related information to overseas entities that provide support functions to us.
+We may disclose your credit-related information to overseas entities (including in the countries specified above under the heading 'Overseas Disclosures') that provide support functions to us.
 You may obtain more information about these entities by contacting us.
 Where we do this, we make sure appropriate data handling and security arrangements are in place.

 The law requires us to advise you of ‘notifiable matters’ in relation to how we may use your credit-related information.
 You may request to have these notifiable matters (and this policy) provided to you in an alternative form.